Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 8. Sovereign cloud isn’t “local hosting.”
 It’s control of keys, identity, and enforcement boundaries.

 True sovereignty lies in the control of encryption keys and user identities.
-Our professional services for building your cloud focus on implementing robust identity and access management (IAM) and key management systems, giving you full control.
+Robust identity and access management and customer-controlled key management give you that control — whichever provider hosts the hardware.

 9. Interoperability is the antidote to monopoly rent.

 Open standards and portable applications are the keys to a competitive cloud market.
-Our cloud migration strategies prioritize interoperable technologies, including containerization and open-source solutions, to prevent vendor lock-in.
+Our migration strategies prioritise interoperable technologies, including containerisation and open-source solutions, to prevent vendor lock-in.

 10. Procurement can create a market—or kill one.

-By prioritizing outcomes like portability and auditability, governments can create a more competitive cloud market.
-We help our clients define procurement requirements that foster innovation and give them the flexibility to choose best-of-breed solutions, whether for building BI DWH automation, data analytics, or AI platforms.
+By prioritising outcomes like portability and auditability, governments can create a more competitive cloud market.
+We help clients define procurement requirements that foster innovation and give them the flexibility to choose best-of-breed solutions.

-11. Build a “right to exit” into every public IT program.
+11. Build a “right to exit” into every public IT programme.

 The most pro-competition policy is a universal “right to exit.”
 Every IT contract should include a clear exit provision.
-We help you negotiate these terms to ensure your long-term freedom and control, even for complex systems like blockchain applications.
+We help you negotiate these terms to ensure your long-term freedom and control.

 Take Control of Your Digital Future with Insight42

-Is your organization trapped in the cloud dependency cycle?
-Don’t just move to the cloud—migrate with a strategy.
-At Insight42, we are your professional services partner for building a resilient, secure, and sovereign digital future.
+Is your organisation trapped in the cloud dependency cycle?
+Don’t just move to the cloud—migrate with a strategy:

-Contact us today for a consultation and let Insight42 be the partner that helps you take the first step towards true digital independence.
+Contact us for a consultation and let Insight42 help you take the first step towards true digital independence.

 AI In The Public Sector, Resilience, Sovereignty Series 9th Feb 2026 Martin-Peter Lambert